panda3d/panda3d-docs/programming/tasks-and-events/tasks.rst

       task.delayTime += 1
       taskMgr.add(task)

-   Although there is a public member ``task.wakeTime`` which stores the time at which the task should wake up, you should not attempt to modify this.
-Doing so may appear to work in some simple cases, but will actually invalidate the Task Manager's internal priority queue, potentially causing other tasks to wake up later or sooner than they are supposed to.
-(In Panda3D version 1.6 and later, changing this value is specifically disallowed.)
+   There is a read-only public member ``task.wakeTime`` which stores the time at which the task should wake up, should you desire to query this.

 The Task Object
 ---------------